-We advise, research and help solve problems at any point in the technology corporate strategy, product and marketing process.
 We start with a technology company’s long-term vision, map the art of the technology possible against future end user needs, wants, and usage models to create or advise a disruptive strategy that ultimately creates the possible.

 Disruptions to usage models, ecosystems and technology are paramount.
 Moor Insights & Strategy provides a wide range of advising or deeper services covering vital elements of the strategic value chain.
 Engagements can range from advising to researching to creating corporate, product, or marketing strategies.
 It all starts with future industry insights and mega-trends which feed future usage model forecasts and trends.
 These feed development of corporate, product or marketing strategies.

-Patrick Moorhead, Founder, President and Principal Analyst
+Patrick Moorhead, Founder, President & Principal Analyst

-He has been recognized in publications like the Wall Street Journal, Computerworld, AllThingsD, USA Today, Barron’s, Marketwatch, CNBC, Reuters, Bloomberg, VentureBeat, PCMag, ZDNet, CNET, PC World, EE Times, CRN, ABC, BBC, San Jose Mercury News, Austin American Statesman, and many more.
+He has been recognized in publications like the Wall Street Journal, Computerworld, Recode, USA Today, Barron’s, Marketwatch, CNBC, Reuters, Bloomberg, VentureBeat, PCMag, ZDNet, CNET, PC World, EE Times, CRN, ABC, BBC, San Jose Mercury News, Austin American Statesman, and many more.

 Before Patrick started the firm, he spent 21-years as a high-tech strategy and marketing executive who has addressed the personal computer, mobility, graphics, and server ecosystems.
 Unlike other service firms, Moorhead held executive positions leading strategy, marketing, and product groups.
 He is grounded in reality as he has led the planning and execution and had to live with the outcomes.